keptn/keptn.github.io/content/docs/0.13.x/operate/install/index.md

 </p>
 </details>

-## Quick Start

-:bulb: If you would like to install Keptn in a default way, please go to [Quick Start](../../../quickstart/#2-install-keptn).

-Use this page if you have already Keptn experience and would like to install it according to your needs.

 ## Install Keptn CLI

 Every Keptn release provides binaries for the Keptn CLI.
+You must install these separately so you can use the commands to install Keptn itself.
 These binaries are available for Linux, macOS, and Windows.

 - Download the version for your operating system from: [GitHub](https://github.com/keptn/keptn/releases/tag/0.13.1)
 - Unpack the archive
-- Find the `keptn` binary in the unpacked directory
+- Make the `keptn` binary executable;
+it is located in the unpacked directory

   - *Linux / macOS*: Add executable permissions (``chmod +x keptn``), and move it to the desired destination (e.g. `mv keptn /usr/local/bin/keptn`)